 The most readily available housing in England is found in the private sector where housing can be bought, leased, or rented.
 Private sector housing can be found through estate agents in the area in which you wish to live.
 Property for rent or for sale can be found on websites such as Rightmove (rightmove.co.uk) or Zoopla (zoopla.co.uk).
-The following links may also be useful: https://www.gov.uk/government/publications/how-to-rent/how-to-rent-the-checklist-for-renting-inengland https://www.gov.uk/private-renting
+The following link may also be useful. www.gov.uk/private-renting.